The Tyranny of Inherited Dreams And What to do About Them

 To me, finding your way back to your secret dreams means dreaming bigger.

-Dreaming bigger is a process of unraveling, imagination, and creation.
+Dream Alchemy is a process of unraveling, imagination, and transformation.
 It’s not about having bigger or better versions of our inherited dreams.
 It’s about dismantling them.
 About admitting our most authentic, truest dreams to ourselves.
 About coming home to who we are.

 Today I define success in terms of sustainability, self-care, and overall well-being both in my life and in my business.
 I define beauty through art, wonder, and curiosity.
 Inviting all that is unknown to me in, fighting for equality and justice.
-I define likeability by how much of my true self I’m able to bring into my relationships, how much love I have to go through authenticity and respect for myself and others.
+I define likability by how much of my true self I’m able to bring into my relationships, how much love I have to go through authenticity and respect for myself and others.

 Does this mean I make no money any more or that I stopped shopping for clothes?
-Not at all.
-What it means is that I now have a business that feels right to me, soulful productivity systems that don’t exhaust me, marketing practices that are aligned with my values.
+No. What it means is that I now have a business that feels right to me, soulful productivity systems that don’t exhaust me, marketing practices that are aligned with my values.
 I also still have a closet full of clothes.
-But I need less of them, and of all the other things I pursued because of the dreams I inherited about them.
+But I don’t need them to be happy.

 My invitation to you is to question your dreams.

-In other words: I want you to stop inheriting dreams and start living yours.
+In other words: I want you to transform reality to finally fit your dreams.